Shayype White Paper

 Biometric solutions (something you are)

-began to emerge, hailed by many as the long-awaited panacea to all
+began to gain popularity, hailed by many as the long-awaited panacea to all

 authentication problems.
 After all, those spending billions of dollars on